Canada’s First One Planet Community

 Zibi adheres to all 10 principles of the world-class One Planet Living framework developed by Bioregional and the World Wildlife Fund – from eliminating GHG emitting energy sources to encouraging social equity.
-Together we are reaching our goal of building the most sustainable community in Canada, and the only Canadian community endorsed by Bioregional as demonstrating leadership in One Planet Living.
+Together we are reaching our goal of building Canada’s first One Planet community.

 One Planet Principles